 You will certainly get some relief after your class, some students have said that this relief can last for a couple of days, but it is not a long term solution.

-Please note when you do sign up online, your username is your email address (used on waiver form and receive newsletters from).
-You can create a password, see your purchases, attendance history, update your profile, contact details, it’s really easy!
+Please note when you do sign up online, your username is your email address.
+You can then create a password, see your purchases, attendance history, update your profile and contact details.

-To make booking class spaces workable and fair to everyone we need to have some rules – please read carefully as registering will be our confirmation that you have read and agreed to the following:
+Booking class spaces must be workable and fair to everyone.
+Please read the following carefully, as registering will be your confirmation that you have read and agreed to the studio rules:

-Spaces can be reserved up to one month in advance.
+Spaces for any class can be reserved up to one month in advance.

-You will only be able to reserve the number of classes equivalent to those remaining on your account.
-Eg if you have 3 classes remaining on a 5 class pass, you will only be able to reserve up to 3 classes.
+Students will only be able to reserve the number of classes equivalent to those remaining on their account.
+That is, if you have 3 classes remaining on a 5 class pass, you will only be able to reserve up to 3 classes.

-Reservations can be cancelled anytime up to one hour before the start of the class you have booked without incurring any penalties either via the website or by leaving a message on the studio phone 09 239 2423.
+Reservations can be cancelled anytime up to two hours before the start of the class you have booked without incurring penalty.
+Cancellations must be via the online booking Mindbody system or by leaving a message on the studio phone 09 239 2423.

-Having a reserved space in any class does not mean entry can be gained after the class scheduled start time.
-Arriving late will be considered as a no show and your account will still be debited for that class, as no late entries are allowed into the studio.
+Having a reserved space in any class does not mean entry can be gained after the published class start time.
+Arriving late will be considered as non-attendance and your account will still be debited for that class.
+Doors are closed immediately prior to the start of each class.

-If, in the view of the studio owner, any student/member is deemed to be abusing the reservation system for their own or another’s benefit, the owner may block this person from the reservation system at her discretion.
+If, in the view of the studio owner, any student/member is deemed to be abusing the reservation system for their own or another’s benefit, the owner may block this person from the reservation system.

-If you have booked, you still need to scan your tag at the desk to confirm that you have arrived.
+If a student/member has booked online, they may still need to scan their personal I.D. tag at the desk to confirm their arrival.

-If you need help with registering online please contact Vivienne on 09 239 2423.
+For all other enquiries regarding registering online, please contact Vivienne on 09 239 2423.